 PTG is also a kind of adaptive outcomes in patients with life-threatening diseases (Ma et al., 2022; Pieta & Rzeszutek, 2022; Sawyer et al., 2010; Shand et al., 2015; Wang et al., 2022).
 Meta-analyses have associated it with low mortality in non-pandemic patients (Ma et al., 2022; Wan et al., 2023).
 One meta-analysis on individuals living with HIV/AIDS, a previously life-changing pandemic, has shown a positive relationship between PTG and adjustment (Pieta & Rzeszutek, 2022).
 Current deadly events, like the highly contentious COVID-19, have imposed more severe public health risks in a rapid and widely spread manner.
 Yet, there is a paucity of meta-analyses for this optimal outcome after this catastrophic pandemic in the United States and globally.
 Given the long-term and vast impact of Covid-19 (Kocatürk et al., 2021; Parums, 2021), it is necessary to examine if PTG could emerge.
 In his 1980 autobiography Will, Friedrich Nietzsche said: What doesn’t kill me makes me stronger.
 We, thus, extended the statement to a population-based question: Does a Deadly Global Pandemic Make Mankind Stronger?

 Emerging evidence has shown the promise answer.
 In 2021, a national representative study of US veterans reported moderate to greater levels of PTG resulting from the COVID-19 experience, especially among those suffering from posttraumatic stress symptoms (PTSD) linked with positive Covid-19 results (Pietrazk et al., 2021).
 A large-sample Swiss study found PTG emerged with sense of control and self-mastery two years since the onset of Covid-19 (Petrocchi et al., 2023).
 In Israel, researchers identified resilience, growth, and distress in participants belonging to the ultra-Orthodox society during the second wave of COVID-19 there (Levinsky et al., 2024).
 Yet, there has been no one pooled analysis on PTG across different types of people in various roles (e.g., general populations, health-care providers, and infected patients) throughout the traumatic pandemic around the world.
-Accordingly, we conducted this first meta-analysis to examine the scope of this positive worldview-based mindset following COVID-19.
+Accordingly, we conducted this first meta-analysis, involving studies on many sectors across global populations, to examine the scope of this positive worldview-based mindset following COVID-19.

 By synthesizing empirical studies, we attempted to provide more reliable and robust conclusion on PTG.
 The aim was to reveal whether PTG could be observed under the existential threat of COVID-19 to humankind.
 Based on the literature, we hypnotized a positive relationship of PTG to Covid-19 across different sectors of global populations in a main analysis.